antonmarsden/jenkins-docker-builder/README.md

 # jenkins-docker-builder

 A jenkins build that uses the host's docker service to perform builds within Jenkins executors.
-Basically, docker (and now hadolint) are installed on top of the base Jenkins image, and the necessary plugins to run docker within builds are installed.
+Basically, **docker** (and now **hadolint** to enable Dockerfile testing) are installed on top of the base Jenkins image, and the necessary plugins to run docker within builds are installed.

+Note that the volume mapping below (*-v /var/run/docker.sock:/var/run/docker.sock*) is essential, and means that the Jenkins docker will use the host's docker services.

 ## Example usage: